dragon-dune/dragon-dune/dragon-dune.md

 1. The Board
 2. Faction Unit Markers (4 factions, 10 per faction)
-3. Gold Markers (approximately 50 total)
+3. Gold Markers (approximately 60 total)
 4. Deck of Standard Playing Cards
 5. One Six-Sided Die
 6. One Troll Marker
-7. One Dragon Marker (you can just use the die).
+7. One Dragon Marker
-8. One First Player Marker (you can use the joker).
+8. One First Player Marker

 * * *